lnadi17/auditory-evoked-potentials/README.md

 ## Limitations

 Data was recorded using the dry electrodes of the Unicorn Hybrid Black device.
-Although dry electrodes typically have a lower signal-to-noise ratio compared to wet electrodes, this choice was made for the sake of practicality of the method.
+Although dry electrodes typically have a lower signal-to-noise ratio compared to wet electrodes, this choice was made for the sake of the practicality of the method.
 Additionally, the number of electrodes, subjects, and trials may pose limitations depending on the specific focus of the research.